Walter Woodward Horner, Biographical sketch

-He went to a one-room school near East Millsboro, Pennsylvania.
+He went to a one-room school called West Bend, near East Millsboro, Pennsylvania.
 Because he was an outstanding student, he was commissioned in 1914 to teach in the same rural school after graduating from High School East Bethlehem at Millsboro.
 In 1917, after his Normal Certificate granted at State Normal School, California, Pennsylvania, he became Teaching Principal in New Kensington, Pennsylvania.

 During World War I, some rare months of his life outside Pennsylvania: he went to Toul, Lorraine, France, where he taught at a school for officers, Second Army Headquarters, in 1918-1919.

-He obtained in 1924 his bachelor's degree at Waynesburg College.
+After WWI, he married and obtained in 1924 his bachelor's degree at Waynesburg College.
 He also received a Master's degree in School Administration from Columbia University.

 At Donora High School, Pennsylvania, he was a teacher of mathematics from 1925 to 1930, then Principal from 1930 to 1936.
 But he didn't like being a Principal.
 When he wanted to return to teach math at Donora and quit administration, the math job was filled; so he took a job teaching math at Latimore Junior High in Pittsburgh until 1952.
 His son John asked him one day why he liked teaching at the junior high level, and he said that's the level where most kids get turned off or turned on to math and he wanted to make sure they got turned on.
 And his favorite motto was: "He who dares teach never ceases to learn".

 He was married, with three children.
 His wife Mary, whom he met at California Teacher's College, also taught in elementary school at Donora and Pittsburgh.